unxmaal/booterizer/README.md

 ### Vagrant Plugins
-* Whichever host OS (OS X or Linux) you are using, install the Vagrant plugin with this command:
+* Whichever host OS (macOS or Linux) you are using, install the Vagrant plugin with this command:

 ```
 $ vagrant plugin install vagrant-vbguest